funktionswerk/hapi-i18n/README.md

 ### Path parameter

+The first option is passing the language code with a path parameter.
-Basic configuration to define the supported locales and the directory to load the translation files from:
+The basic configuration to define the supported locales and the directory to load the translation files from is as follows:

 ```js
 server.register(